How Pricing Shapes Brand Perception and Signals Value

 Value-Based Pricing

-Example: Pharmaceutical companies often use value-based pricing for speciality drugs that treat rare or life-threatening conditions like cancer.
+Example: Pharmaceutical companies often use value-based pricing for speciality drugs to treat rare or life-threatening diseases such as cancer.

 Dynamic Pricing

-Dynamic pricing adjusts prices in real-time based on market demand, customer behaviour, and competition.
-This flexibility is ideal for industries with fluctuating demand.
+With dynamic pricing, prices are adjusted in real-time based on market demand, customer behaviour and competition.
+This flexibility is particularly useful in industries with fluctuating demand.

-Example: Uber increases its prices at times of high demand—during peak hours or in bad weather.
+Example: Uber uses a surge pricing model and increases its prices at times of high demand—during peak hours or in bad weather.

 Freemium

-The freemium model offers a basic product for free, then charges for premium features.
-This strategy is popular in technology and app industries to attract a large user base and convert some into paying customers.
+With the freemium model, the basic version of a product is free, while extended functions are subject to a charge.
+This strategy is particularly popular in the technology and app industry in order to gain a large user base and convert some of these users into paying customers.

 Tier Pricing

 Freemium is often combined with tiered pricing.
-With tiered pricing, different packages are offered at different price points (good, better, best).
-By providing multiple options, you can appeal to different customer segments and cater to various budgets and preferences.
-This strategy can help a brand be perceived as flexible and customer-centric.
+Different packages are offered at different prices (‘good, better, best’).
+This allows brands to address different customer segments and position themselves as flexible and customer-orientated.

-Example: The newsletter platform Mailchimp offers tiered pricing so businesses of varying sizes can find a suitable plan.
+Example: The newsletter platform Mailchimp offers tiered pricing to provide companies of all sizes with a suitable solution.

 Subscription Pricing